luckybuwai/Lychee-Cube-3D-Printer/README.md

 * Rat Rig V-CORE3: https://v-core.ratrig.com/
 * VORON 0.1: https://www.vorondesign.com/voron0.1

+Sincere thanks to the friends I have never met: 风一样的男子, willow, Fly maker.
+They provide valuable technical support for this project.

 Special thanks to my lovely girlfriend who gave me great encouragement and support throughout the project.
-This project is named by your favourite fruit.
-I hope you like this gift honey.
+This project is named by her favourite fruit.

+##
 Have fun building your own Lychee Cube 3D printer!
 Feel free to contact me if you have any questions and suggestions.\
 E-mail: luckybuwai@163.com\
 QQ Group: 938911324